eshwen/phd-thesis/README.md

 The following are some notes on formatting guidelines and style, just to remain consistent throughout the document and writing process:

 - Internal links/cross-references:
-  - For the text that appears in reference to items in the thesis' Table of Contents (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms (instead just write the normal words: `CMS` instead of `\acrshort{cms}`).
+  - For the text that appears in reference to items in the Table of Contents (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms.
+Instead, just write the normal words: `CMS` instead of `\acrshort{cms}`.
 Otherwise, the internal links generated can take take a user to that definition in the glossary/acronym page if they accidentally click the referenced term
-  - Use abbreviations instead of the actual words when cross referencing, i.e., Chpt./Fig./Tab. instead of Chapter/Figure/Table
+  - Use abbreviations instead of the actual words when cross referencing, i.e., Chpt./Fig./Tab./Ref. instead of Chapter/Figure/Table/Reference
 - Punctuation:
   - For references, cite _before_ any punctuation (such as a full stop)
   - For footnotes on the other hand, the reference should come _after_ punctuation